spcl/deep-weather/README.md

 <img width="40%" src="/report/G_Winston_B5U5C-E10_step1.png">
 </p>

-In the example case of tropical cyclone [Winston](https://en.wikipedia.org/wiki/Cyclone_Winston), we achieve a relative improvement of over 26% in forecast skill, measured in Continuous Ranked Probability Score (CRPS) over the full 10 member ensemble, using a subset of five trajectories.
+In the case of tropical cyclone [Winston](https://en.wikipedia.org/wiki/Cyclone_Winston) we achieve a relative improvement of over 26% in forecast skill, measured in Continuous Ranked Probability Score (CRPS) over the full 10 member ensemble, using a subset of five trajectories.
 Additionally, the models specifically predict the future path of the cyclone more accurately.

 ## Dependencies
-In order to run our code, which is run using Python 3, through a virtual environment: Clone this repository, open a terminal, set the working directory to this directory and run:
+In order to run our code in Python 3 through a virtual environment: Clone this repository, open a terminal, set the working directory to this directory and run:
 ```bash
 python3 -m venv env
 source env/bin/activate